 How strenuous are the tours?

-We walk no more than half a mile on flat ground, stopping frequently.
+This is a not a hike.
+We cover less than half a mile on mostly level ground, stopping frequently.

 What’s the difference between the foraging tour and the wild food stroll?